Teknikens-Hus/EXPOAPI-Bridge/Examples/Docker/README.md

 ```
 These will then be referenced by the compose file.

+## How to get a token:
-You can genrerate a token as an admin in the EXPO Booking admin panel by logging in to the admin panel then: System -> Administrators -> Your user -> Edit -> Access Tokens -> Pick a name and press create.
+You can generate a token as an admin in the EXPO Booking admin panel by logging in to the admin panel then: System -> Administrators -> Your user -> Edit -> Access Tokens -> Pick a name and press create.

-## Optional:
+## Optional environment variables:
 - DAYS_FORWARD: The number of days forward you want to fetch bookings for.
 Default is 7.
 - DAYS_BACKWARD: The number of days backward you want to fetch bookings for.
 Default is 0.
 - CRON_SCHEDULE: The cron schedule for how often you want to fetch bookings.
 Default is every hour.